WilsonFok2020/sheep-activities/README.md

 It is recommended to install all the prerequisites and have suitable hardware in place.
 Our raw IMU csv files are located in IMUraw.zip; Acceleration measurements in Earth reference frame can be found in control.zip or treated.zip.
 These zip files are available upon request.

+### Basic Usage

+I recommend running the trigger.m to extract and filter the IMU data with Madgwick filter and analyseSheepActivities.py to count and visualise the number of steps.

 ## Authors

 * **Wilson Fok**